Beta This is a test version of the layout of this page. Take the survey to help us improve it

 - external services and materials

-- academically focused summer schools that help students catch up over a short period of time through intensive expert tuition
+- summer schools that help students catch up over a short period of time

-You can find examples of effective approaches and programmes in our summary of research into literacy and numeracy catch-up strategies.
+You can find examples of effective approaches and programmes in our summary of research into literacy and numeracy catch-up strategies (this document is being reviewed and an updated version will available in the autumn).

 You must publish details of how you spend your year 7 catch-up premium funding on your website.